The Top 20 Nods, Cameos and Easter Eggs in Alan Moore’s Top 10 Comics

-.
-Dude's got skillz.
-That's why it's funny to look through his comicography and see mostly random British books mixed in with his crazy popular '80s classics.
-Once you hit the 9'0s though, it looks like he was slumming it by working on random Image books and collaborating with Rob Liefeld.
-WildC.A.T.S.
+?Let’s face it, pretty much everyone loves something Alan Moore’s written.
+Even if Watchmen isn’t your cup of Earl Grey, you’ve probably dug The Killing Joke or Saga of the Swamp Thing, V For Vendetta or For the Man Who Has Everything.
+Dude’s got skillz.
+That’s why it’s funny to look through his comicography and see mostly random British books mixed in with his crazy popular ’80s classics.
+Once you hit the 9’0s though, it looks like he was slumming it by working on random Image books and collaborating with Rob Liefeld.
+WildC.A.T.S.?
+Spawn?
+Supreme?
+Some of those books are pretty great, but they don’t seem like the kind of books a writer like Moore should be working on.
+That all changed in 1999 with the launch of WildStorm imprint America’s Best Comics.
+He launched books like League of Extraordinary Gentlemen, Promethea, Tom Strong and Top 10.

 19) Samurai Cafeteria (#7, page 21)